 There are fewer than 2,000 Giant Pandas still alive in the world and there is a real risk, that the Giant Pandas would become extinct in the near future.
 In spite of the conservation efforts of various bodies, pandas are still not out of the endangered list.
 This is mainly due to a low reproductive rate of pandas.

 They are very selective in choosing their mates and infant mortality is very high.
 Due to the fragmentation of habitat, there is an increased inbreeding tendency among Giant Pandas.
 Inbreeding leads to feeble cubs and loss of genetic diversity.

 Climate change is also affecting the main source of Panda’s nutrition – bamboos.
 Scientists believe that the whole bamboo population will vanish from the earth soon if the current destruction of the environment continues.

 Without bamboo, the Giant Pandas would starve to death.
 Giant pandas could lose half their habitat with even just a couple degrees increase in global temperatures.
-We need strict laws and reduce the human interference into the Panda’s natural habitat if we want Giant Pandas to survive.
+We need strict laws and reduce human interference into the Panda’s natural habitat if we want Giant Pandas to survive.